Tiago Fernandes (tennis)

 Tiago Fernandes (born January 29, 1993) is a former Brazilian tennis player.
 He achieved the No. 1 ranking on the ITF Junior Circuit.
-Fernandes was coached by Larri Passos, the former coach of Brazilian former world #1 and three-time French Open winner Gustavo Kuerten.
+Fernandes was coached by Larri Passos, the former coach of Brazilian former world No. 1 and three-time French Open winner Gustavo Kuerten.

-Fernandes won the Boys' Singles division of the 2010 Australian Open, defeating Sean Berman of Australia in the final, 7–5, 6–3.
+Fernandes won the boys' singles title at the 2010 Australian Open, defeating Australian Sean Berman in the final.
+He was the first Brazilian player to lift a major jr. trophy.